 Using cipher codes is a great way to get reluctant students writing.
 Present one or more of these cipher codes.
 Build up the suspense by discussing how spies carried secret assault plans through enemy lines using various codes.
-Be sure to grab the printable at the bottom of the post.
+Be sure to grab the printable by clicking on this link.

 Sending coded messages during times of war has been around for centuries.
 In Julius Caesar’s code, you shift the letters of the alphabet.
 In this example, the letters shift three spaces to the left.

 The shifts can change to the right or to the left.
 Also, the number of spaces the alphabet shifts can also be changed.
 This keeps the enemy from easily deciphering the message.

 Morse Code was invented by Samuel Morse and Alfred Vail.
 It uses a series of long and short pulses.
 A dot equals one short pulse (x) called a dit.
 The dashes called dahs are equal in length to three dots (3x).
 The space between each letter is equal to a dash (3x).
 The space between words is equal to seven dots (7x).

 Samuel Morse and Alfred Vail developed the code for the telegraph machine.
 A telegraph operator would sit at the machine and tap out long and short taps to represent the letters in the message he was sending.

 The Vigenère Cipher was invented by Giovan Battista Bellaso in 1553.
 It uses a table consisting of 26 alphabetized letters across and 27 letters down.
 To use this code, you must first know the secret phrase.
 During the American Civil War, the secret phrases included:

 - Complete Victory

 Using the phrase “Manchester Bluff,” this is how you would code the word “Jackson.”